-The Best Pedestrian Accident Lawyer in Miami, is he who strives to provide the best possible professional legal representation to Pedestrian Accident Victims
+The Best Pedestrian Accident Lawyer in Miami, is the personal injury attorney who strives to provide the best possible professional legal representation to Pedestrian Accident Victims

 The Personal Injury Staff

 at the Perazzo Law Firm

 's Miami and North Miami Beach Offices represents pedestrian accident victims hurt from a vast range of incidents involving motor vehicles and cyclists that result in personal injury, damage, or loss following an accident that takes place on a public or private driveway.
-It's safe to say that residential areas such as suburbs and gated communities, as well as commercial areas such as parking lots and shopping malls, are danger points for pedestrians and bicycle riders whenever they approach a driveway.
+It's safe to say that residential areas such as suburbs and gated communities, as well as commercial areas like parking lots, gas stations, malls, and other public places, are dangerous for pedestrians and biker upon approaching a driveway.
 Sadly, pedestrians and bike riders alike may be unaware of the dangers that lurk when a car or truck backs out of, pulls out or pulls into a driveway, whether in the city or the suburbs (See PEDESTRIAN